openvinotoolkit/openvino/docs/IE_DG/supported_plugins/HETERO.md

 In this case, you can define the heaviest part manually and set the affinity to avoid sending data back and forth many times during one inference.

 ### Execution Precision
-Precision for inference in heterogeneous plugin is defined by:
+Precision for inference in the heterogeneous plugin is defined by:
 * Precision of IR
 * Ability of final plugins to execute in precision defined in IR